elyssonmr/python-dropbox-examples/README.md

 * Install Dropbox Package in your environment.
 Through pip for example;
 * Add your Dropbox information into your system variables.

-**These examples are made using Python3.**
+**There examples was run using Python 3.3**

 # How to Contribute?

-You can can contribute sending examples, pointing what should be improved and sharing with your friends.
+You can contribute by creating more examples and finding any bugs or improvements for the examples already done.
+Also you can help sharing to your friends.